Hantzsche–Wendt manifold

 The Hantzsche–Wendt manifold, also known as the HW manifold or didicosm, is a compact, orientable, flat 3-manifold, first studied by Walter Hantzsche and Hilmar Wendt in 1934.
 It is the only closed flat 3-manifold with first Betti number zero.
 Its holonomy group is $\mathbb{Z}_2^2$.
-It has been suggested as a possible shape of the universe because its complicated geometry can obscure the features in the cosmic microwave background that would arise if the universe is a closed flat manifold, such as the 3-torus.
+It has been suggested as a possible shape of the universe because its complicated topology can obscure the features in the cosmic microwave background that would arise if the universe is a closed flat manifold, such as the 3-torus.

 Construction

 The Hantzsche–Wendt manifold is made from two cubes stacked on top of each other by gluing the identically-marked faces such that the markings line up.

 The HW manifold can be built from two cubes that share a face.
 One construction proceeds as follows: